HEX Minutes 10/24/2024October 24, 2024

 Something else?

-of the Santa Barbara that was actually, I guess, contribute -- donated
+right-of-way of the Santa Barbara that was actually, I guess, contribute -- donated to the County.

 HEARING EXAMINER DICKMAN: That's one way to put it.